 It was still day 3 when we crossed the border from Texas to New Mexico.
 Unlike my trip with Peter to Utah’s Mighty 5 a few weeks prior where we were chasing the sunrise, my dad and I found ourselves constantly chasing the sunset.
 We drove Route 66 from June 17-22 when the sun was setting late in the evening but we still failed to make it to our hotels before the sunset.

-Our first stop in New Mexico was to a small town named Tucumcari (pronounced too-koom-cah-ree).
+Our first stop in New Mexico was in a small town named Tucumcari (pronounced “too-koom-cah-ree”).
 Tucumcari is at an elevation of just over 4,000 ft / 1,220 m and it was hot!
 Very hot!

 Tucumcari was founded in 1901 and acquired its name from nearby Tucumcari Mountain.
 The mountain signaled travelers of Route 66 (and later Interstate 40) that rest was nearby.

 Route 66 (now Tucumcari Blvd) runs through Tucumcari.
 The city layout mimics the two miles of Route 66 that runs through it.
 It’s often said that Tucumcari is a city that is two blocks wide and two miles long.
 It was desolate with not much going on aside from a couple of historic Route 66 motels, Ken’s Diner, and the chrome Route 66 sculpture.

 We chose to get a burger and fries at Ken’s Ice Cream which also dubs as a historic Route 66 diner.
 As luck would have it, Ken’s air conditioning was broken the day of our visit and it was a toss-up on whether it was cooler outside in the blazing sun or in the tiny diner with the grill flame broiling food a few feet from our table.